 Congo repatriates 3 Americans who had faced death sentences over a failed coup plot

-KINSHASA, Congo (AP) — The three Americans convicted for participating in a botched coup attempt in Congo last year have been repatriated to the United States, days after their death sentences were commuted to life imprisonment, Congo’s presidency said Tuesday.
+LAGOS, Nigeria (AP) — The three Americans convicted of participating in a botched coup attempt in Congo last year have been repatriated to the United States, days after their death sentences were commuted to life imprisonment, Congo’s presidency said Tuesday.

-The three will serve their sentences in the U.S. following the repatriation done in collaboration with the U.S. Embassy, Congolese presidential spokesperson Tina Salama said on X. The presidency said they left Tuesday morning.
+The three will serve out their sentences in the U.S. following the repatriation done in collaboration with the U.S. Embassy, Congolese presidential spokesperson Tina Salama said.
+The presidency said the Americans left Congo Tuesday morning.

-The State Department said it was aware of their transfer into U.S. custody and referred questions to the Justice Department.
+The State Department said it was aware of their transfer into U.S. custody and referred questions to the Department of Justice.
+A DOJ spokesperson said they did not immediately have information to share.

+The conditions of the prisoner transfer agreement were not immediately clear.
+But international law experts said it’s unlikely the U.S. will shorten their sentences.

 Among the three Americans was 21-year-old Marcel Malanga, son of opposition figure Christian Malanga, who led the foiled coup attempt that targeted the presidential palace in Kinshasa.
 The elder Malanga, who live-streamed from the palace during the attempt, was later killed while resisting arrest, Congolese authorities said.
 Marcel Malanga has said his father forced him to take part.